tcassou/expectise/README.md

     ...
 ```

-This method is concise, explicit and transparent: you can identify mocked methods at a glance, and your tests can remain light without any heavy setup logic.
+This approach is concise, explicit and transparent: you can identify mocked methods at a glance, and your tests can remain light without any setup logic.
 However, it means patching production code, and carrying a dependency on this package in your production environment, which may be seen as a deal breaker from an isolation of concerns perspective.

+#### Temporary Markers
-2. Using explicit `mock` statements when setting up your tests.
+Using explicit `mock` statements when setting up your tests.
 Before running individual tests, mocks can be injected explicitly, typically through fixtures if you're familiar with `pytest` (you'll find examples in `examples/tests/`).

 Example of statement: